Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Best Use for Alpha Arbutin

-Ideal for sensitive skin, darker skin tones, and long-term maintenance after initial brightening.
-Great for preventing new spots.
+Ideal for sensitive skin, darker skin tones, and long-term maintenance.
+Great for preventing new spots from forming.

 Licorice Root: The Soother